The Butlers of Inishowen, Ireland

 Denver, CO.
 His last address in Denver was 271 S. Emerson

 Street.
-Edgar Butler married Kathrine Perlot about 1902.
-Buried
+Edgar Butler married Kathryn Perlot about 1902.
+Both are

 The photograph above shows Edgar Butler in his home